 In the Distance

-If you can see geese, they can see you.
-Start flagging and don’t stop until they react.
+If you can see Canada geese, they can see you.
+Start with the flag held high, and flap downward, using plenty of wrist action.
+You’re trying to simulate a goose beating its wings as it backpedals to land.
+Keep doing this, and don’t stop, until you get a reaction from the geese.
 At long range you need to grab their attention.
 Stand up in the blind, hold the flag over your head, and flap it vigorously all the way to the stubble.
 Keep at it until the geese turn toward you.
 Some flaggers run through the spread with the flag held high, periodically stopping to jig it down to the ground.

 On the Approach

 As soon as the flock turns, hide, but keep flagging.
-Most laydown blinds have a hole in the side specifically for flagging with the cover closed.
+Many layout blinds have a hole in the side specifically for flagging with the cover closed.
 You don’t need to flag nonstop.
 Instead, watch the birds; if they start to slide off, flag to keep them coming.
-Tone your motion down, and it will resemble birds hopping over one another to feed or stretching their wings.
+Tone down your motion, and it will resemble birds hopping over one another to feed or stretching their wings.
 One or two flaggers is usually enough for Canadas, but with snow geese, numbers matter; the more flags you’ve got going, the more realistic and attractive your spread becomes.

 At Close Range